Safety and Wellness Policy

 safety and wellness management system means a systematic approach to managing safety and wellness, including the necessary organisational structures, accountabilities, policies and procedures

-staff member means “worker” as set out in section 19 of the Health and Safety at Work Act 2015, including staff members of the University, employees of a controlled entity of the University, Council members, contractors or consultants engaged by or working at the University, volunteers and any other person providing services to or at the University.
+staff member means “worker” as set out in section 19 of the Health and Safety at Work Act 2015, including employees of the University, employees of a controlled entity of the University, Council members, contractors or consultants engaged by or working at the University, volunteers and any other person providing services to or at the University

 worker means an individual who carries out work in any capacity for the University